seangreaves-90/HydroGarden/docs/DEVELOPMENT.md

    - Be specific in subscription filters to reduce processing
    - Use source IDs and event types to limit event delivery

-3. **Transaction Management**
+3. **Middleware Efficiency**
-   - Keep transactions short-lived
+   - Only add necessary middleware to the pipeline
+   - Use ShouldApply method to skip middleware for certain events
+   - Consider middleware order for optimal performance

+4. **Circuit Breaking**
+   - Use circuit breakers to prevent overwhelming failing components
-   - Use appropriate isolation levels
+   - Configure appropriate thresholds based on component importance

-4. **Memory Management**
+5. **Memory Management**
+   - Configure appropriate Dead Letter Queue capacity
+   - Enable cleanup for old entries
-   - Be mindful of event capture and storage
+   - Be mindful of event size when publishing
-   - Consider event pruning for long-running systems

 ## Contributing Guidelines